A close up of a mummy portrait featuring a woman with gold jewelry.

 An international collaboration known as APPEAR (Ancient Panel Paintings, Examination, Analysis and Research) launched in 2013 to investigate these questions, and is still going strong.
 Today fully 35 museums are participating in APPEAR, and have together contributed over 200 entries to a shared project database containing technical, scientific, and historic information on individual portraits.
 This effort not only promotes comparison of specific artifacts across collections, but also helps to develop a broader understanding of artistic materials and practice in the ancient world.

-Mummy Portrait of a Young Woman, about AD 170–200, Romano-Egyptian.
-At left, photographed with ultraviolet light revealing bright pink fluorescence diagnostic of madder lake.
+Portrait of a woman: at left, photographed with ultraviolet light revealing bright pink fluorescence diagnostic of madder lake.
 At right, false color infrared image revealing magenta and green colors diagnostic of indigo and red ochre respectively.
+Mummy Portrait of a Young Woman, about A.D.
+170–200, Unknown.
 Tempera on wood, 13 3/4 × 8 3/8 in.
-Getty Museum.
+The J. Paul Getty Museum.
 81.AP.29

 Conference and Current Research

 In May 2018 we marked the conclusion of the first phase of APPEAR with a two-day conference at the Getty Villa.
-Over 100 attendees, including project partners, conservators, scientists, Egyptologists, curators, educators, and enthusiasts of ancient art and technology, came together for two days of study.
-Full proceedings will be published next year.
+Over 100 attendees, including project partners, conservators, scientists, Egyptologists, curators, educators, and enthusiasts of ancient art and technology came together for two days of study.
+Full conference abstracts are available here; full proceedings will be published next year.

 The conference began with a keynote lecture by Susan Walker, co-curator of the pivotal 1997 exhibition Ancient Faces: Mummy Portraits from Roman Egypt.
 This exhibition and its catalogue were significant in introducing the public to these hauntingly beautiful funerary portraits.